To Survive in Tough Times, Restaurants Turn to Data-Mining

 ... my favorite restaurant is a little local place where the chef/owner is in his presentation kitchen and looking out and waving to his regular customers and always willing to make a one-off dish ... the head waitress has worked in the industry for years (many with this chef), and also knows the regulars by name as well as what they like.
 And even the people who she doesn't know by name still get the same attentive service.

-When we go there, we graze our way through a 4-5 course meal and a generous
+When we go there, we graze our way through a 4-5 course meal and a generous amount of drinks since we're walking anyway.

+Almost without exception (not that they need to) they'll comp us a couple of things, because they like their regulars and by the time we've had a 2+ hour meal, they've more than made money on our visit.

+When I dine out, I pay in cash because the wife and I put money into the dining out kitty and spend from that.
+I've heard of places saying they won't accept cash, and they just summarily lose my business.

 Re: (Score:1)